 Further, long term provisions are determined by discounting the expected future cash flows specific to the liability.
 The unwinding of the discount is recognised as finance cost.
 A provision for onerous contracts is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
-Before a provision is established, the Company ix) Revenue recognition x) Toll collection xi) Other income
+Before a provision is established, the Company recognises any impairment loss on the assets associated with that contract.

+ix) Revenue recognition